momswife/LoA/content/Aerathon - Eternal Labyrinths/II. The Living Atlas/Guilds & Delvers/Guild Archive/The Free Company.md

     - _“Light in Descent, Duty in Return.”_

+The first for the Lodge.
-The two phrases are used interchangeably: one for recruits, the other for heroes.
+The second for the Hall.

 ---

 ## **XII.
 Outlook**

-Analysts forecast that the Free Company will remain the Ministry’s stabilizing force—unless its Stalwart Branch grows too independent.
+Analysts predict the Free Company will remain the Ministry’s stabilizing force for generations.
-If the Lodge ever formalizes into a self-governing guild, the Ministry would lose both its heart and its conscience.
+But if the Stalwart Branch gains autonomy, the Ministry risks losing its most humanizing arm.

 > _“We are the light they hold up to prove the darkness is manageable.
 > One day, perhaps, we’ll remind them that light burns too.”_
 > — Jessa the Silent

 ---
 ### ━━━━━━━━━━ ⭕ ⦿ ⭕ ━━━━━━━━━━

 > **Filed & Authenticated**